Ukrainian cities shelled, including one near nuclear plant

-KYIV, Ukraine (AP) — Powerful explosions rattled the southern Ukrainian city of Mykolaiv on Thursday and a city close to the country’s biggest nuclear power plant sustained a barrage of shelling amid Russian attacks in several regions, Ukraine’s presidential office said.
+KYIV, Ukraine (AP) — Powerful explosions rattled the southern Ukrainian city of Mykolaiv on Thursday and a city close to the country’s biggest nuclear power plant sustained a barrage of shelling, part of a series of new Russian attacks in several regions, Ukrainian officials said.

-At least four civilians were killed and 10 more wounded in 24 hours, with nine Ukrainian regions coming under fire, the office said in its daily update.

-The separatist-held eastern city of Donetsk also came under shelling, with Russian-backed local authorities saying that five civilians were killed and six others wounded.
+Ukrainian authorities said shelling of a town in the eastern Donetsk region, where fighting has been focused in recent weeks, left at least eight people dead.
+And the mayor of the separatist-held city of Donetsk said six were killed in shelling there.

-Kyiv said that two districts of Mykolaiv, which has been targeted frequently in recent weeks, were shelled.
+Ukraine’s presidential office said in its daily update that nine Ukrainian regions came under fire over the previous 24 hours.
+Two districts of Mykolaiv, which has been targeted frequently in recent weeks, were shelled early Thursday morning.

 Russian forces reportedly fired 60 rockets at Nikopol, in the central Dnipropetrovsk region.
 Some 50 residential buildings were damaged in the city of 107,000 and some projectiles hit power lines, leaving city residents without electricity, according to Ukrainian authorities.